tofis/DeepMoCap/README.md

 ### DMC2.5D
 The DMC2.5D Dataset was captured in order to train and test the DeepMoCap FCN.
 It comprises pairs per view of:
  - colorized depth and
- - 3D optical flow data.
+ - 3D optical flow data (the primal-dual algorithm used in the present work can be found @ https://github.com/MarianoJT88/PD-Flow, using IR data instead of RGB).

  The samples were randomly selected from 8 subjects.
 More specifically, 25K single-view pair samples were annotated with over 300K total keypoints (i.e., reflector 2D locations of current and previous frames on the image), trying to cover a variety of poses and movements in the scene.
 20K, 3K and 2K samples were used for training, validation and testing the FCN model, respectively.
 The annotation was semi-automatically realized by applying image processing and 3D vision techniques, while the dataset was manually refined using the [2D-reflectorset-annotator](/tools/2D-reflector-annotator/).